Roy Orbison: 1965–1969: Career decline and tragedies

+By late 1964, Orbison had "occasionally treated himself to a groupie" and his wife Claudette had had an affair with the builder Braxton Dixon, who had built Orbison's house.
+After Roy became aware of the affair, he fired Dixon and finished building the house himself (with the help of a hired carpenter).
+In early 1965, Roy confirmed that Claudette and he were divorced.
+Later in 1965, Claudette gave birth to Roy's third child, and Roy and Claudette reunited several months later.

-Claudette and Orbison divorced in November 1964 over her infidelities, but reconciled 10 months later.
-His contract with Monument was expiring in June 1965.
+Orbison's singles in early 1965 had been unsuccessful, and his contract with Monument was expiring soon.
 Wesley Rose, at this time acting as Orbison's agent, moved him from Monument Records to MGM Records (though in Europe he remained with Decca's London Records) for $1 million and with the understanding that he would expand into television and films, as Elvis Presley had done.
 Orbison was a film enthusiast, and when not touring, writing, or recording, he dedicated time to seeing up to three films a day.
+The move was described as Orbison "joining the ranks of fading rock stars fleeing to MGM".

 Rose also became Orbison's producer.
 Fred Foster later suggested that Rose's takeover was responsible for the commercial failure of Orbison's work at MGM.
 Engineer Bill Porter agreed that Orbison's best work could only be achieved with RCA Victor's A-Team in Nashville.
 Orbison's first collection at MGM, an album titled There Is Only One Roy Orbison, sold fewer than 200,000 copies.
-With the onset of the British Invasion in 1964–65, the direction of popular music shifted dramatically, and most performers of Orbison's generation (Roy was 28 in 1964, and thus too old to rock and roll) were driven from the charts.
+With the onset of the British Invasion in 1964–65, the direction of popular music shifted dramatically, and most performers of Orbison's generation (Orbison was 28 in 1964) were driven from the charts.
+The contractual requirement to release a certain number of singles and albums per year for MGM also took its toll on the quality of Orbison's songs.